-The Title IX coordinator is:
+The Title IX Coordinator is:

-- · Responsible for oversight of the investigation and resolution of all reports of sexual misconduct; - · Knowledgeable and trained in relevant state and federal laws and University policy and procedures; - · Available to advise any individual, including a complainant, a respondent, or a third party, about the courses of action available at the University, both informally and formally; - · Available to provide assistance to any University community member regarding how to respond appropriately to reports of sexual misconduct; - · Responsible for oversight of sexual violence prevention education and employee training; - · Responsible for monitoring full compliance with all requirements and timelines specified in the complaint procedures; and - · Responsible for compiling annual and semiannual reports.
+- Responsible for oversight of the investigation and resolution of all reports of sexual misconduct; - Knowledgeable and trained in relevant state and federal laws and University policy and procedures; - Available to advise any individual, including a Complainant, a Respondent, or a third party, about the courses of action available at the University, both informally and formally; - Available to assist any University community member regarding how to respond appropriately to reports of sexual misconduct; - Responsible for oversight of sexual violence prevention education and employee training; - Responsible for monitoring full compliance with all requirements and timelines specified in the complaint procedures and - Responsible for compiling annual and semiannual reports.

-In addition, trained deputy Title IX coordinators are also available to offer assistance.
-The deputy Title IX coordinators are Resident Hall Directors.
+In addition, trained deputy Title IX Coordinators are also available to offer assistance.

-Deputy Title IX Coordinator for Faculty & Staff Kacey Bernard, Chief Human Resources Officer, Harold Howard Center, St. David, PA 610-341-1459 kbernard@eastern.edu
+Caroline Tate Deputy Title IX Coordinator for Faculty & Staff Chief Human Resources Officer 610-341-1389 caroline.tate@eastern.edu